cwf231/cwf231.github.io/_posts/2020-05-14-the_best_in_baseball.markdown

 colors2 = ['#3366ff' if player.startswith('koufa') else 'lightgrey'
            for player in top_dps.playeryear]

-# A function to add the bar labels.
 def label_bars(ax):
     """Add value labels to the bars (instead of an x-axis)."""